RetroCirce/MusicLDM/README.md

 </p>

 MusicLDM is a text-to-music generation model that is only trained on 10000 songs.
-In the paper, we explore how the text-to-music generation models have the potential behavior to plagarize its training data for the generation output.
+In the paper, we explore how the text-to-music generation models have the potential behavior to plagiarize its training data for the generation output.
 We propose a latent-audio-mixup method to reduce the plagarism rate and enhance the novelity of the generation.

 Generation demos: [musicldm.github.io](https://musicldm.github.io/).